MicrosoftDocs/msteams-docs/msteams-platform/toolkit/configure-bot-capability.md

 # Configure bot capability within your Teams app

 A bot, chatbot, or conversational bot is an app that responds to simple commands sent in chat and replies in meaningful ways.
-Bots that notify about build failures, bots that provide information about the weather or bus schedules, or provide travel information are examples of bots in everyday use.
+Bots that notify about build failures, provide information about the weather, bus schedules, or travel information are examples of bots in everyday use.
 A bot interaction can be a quick question and answer, or it can be a complex conversation.
-BA bot can provide valuable and secure access to cloud services and corporate resources as a cloud application.
-For more information, see [build bots for Teams](../bots/what-are-bots.md).
+A bot can provide valuable and secure access to cloud services and corporate resources as a cloud application.
+For more information, see [build bots for Microsoft Teams](../bots/what-are-bots.md).

 ## Prerequisites

 To configure bot as an additional capability, ensure the following prerequisites:

-* Your app manifest.
+* Your app manifest (previously called Teams app manifest).
 * A [Microsoft 365 account](../concepts/build-and-test/prepare-your-o365-tenant.md) to test the application.
 * Microsoft Storage account.